 This is a popular choice for those just hitting the road for shorter trips due to its cost and propane capability, however, it is not a good choice for extensive use.
 This is not an inverter generator meaning it will be much louder and burn more fuel.
 This style generator is generally frowned upon by many campers due to its noise.

-- DUAL FUEL: Operate your 3500-watt portable generator right out of...
+- Operate your 3500-watt portable generator right out of the box on...

 3. Honda EB2200i

 The Honda 2200i portable RV generator is one of the most popular, and for good reason.
 You get more power at the same outstanding quality with this model.
 In fact, it provides 10% more power than the previous version, EU2000i.